parthvarma942-bit/movies-recommender-system/README.md

 * **Recommendation Logic:** A function is created to suggest the top five most similar movies for any given movie.
 * **Web Application Development:** A user-friendly interface is built using Streamlit.
 * **Deployment:** The entire system is deployed on Heroku, making it a live, accessible web application.

+Copy the Data folder and run in Jupyter Notebook!!
+In PyCharm run app.py file